Define relationships in data models (Beta)

 🚩

-This documentation describes a private beta feature and is under construction.
-This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in the Sigma service, is removed.
-As with any beta feature, the feature described below is subject to quick, iterative changes.
+This documentation describes a public beta feature and is under construction.
+This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in the Sigma service, are removed.
+As with any beta feature, the feature discussed below is subject to quick, iterative changes.
 The latest experience in the Sigma service might differ from the contents of this document.
-Beta features are subject to the Beta features disclaimer.

 You can add relationships between tables in a data model to enable business users to work with related data without performing ad hoc joins.